Skip to content

 • But robot controllers don’t understand matrices directly

-• They need three simple rotation angles: roll, pitch, and yaw
+• They need three simple rotation angles: pitch, yaw, and roll

 What are Euler angles?

-ZYX convention means: apply rotations in order Z, then Y, then X (but we extract them in reverse!)
+ZYX convention means: apply rotations in order Z (roll), then Y (yaw), then X (pitch)

 2. The extraction formulas (you don’t need to memorize these!):